Photo Essay: Learning about Aso-Oke in Iseyin, Nigeria

 I watched these weavers skillfully pass thread back and forth.
 I also made an attempt to use the loom, soon realising how much skill is involved in the production.

-One of the things that makes the fabric quite coveted is how elegantly it sits when made into outfits.
-Aso-Oke drapes gallantly on the body and makes you feel elegant.
+One of the things that makes the fabric quite coveted is how splendidly it sits when made into outfits.
+Aso-Oke drapes exquisitely on the body, making the wearer feel elegant.
 Embroidered patterns can be added to post-production to further improve the allure with fascinating results.
 It’s no wonder it has grown so popular.
 The dense nature of the fabric is an issue, however, and many wearers complain about the heat while wearing it, so it’s not the best for casual wear (at least in tropical climates).

 Apart from traditional clothing, Aso-Oke can be applied to many different crafts.
 Some people have begun to investigate the use of this medium, and the results are fascinating.
 Examples include the WAF brand and its signature bucket hats and Femi Handbags and its mixed media bags.
 Artist Nengi Omuku uses the fabric as a base for her art as well.